Lyd-W/Science-and-Nature-Quiz/README.md

 # Features

 An interactive, multiple choice quiz website with a topic focus of science and nature and different difficulty levels, that is responsive over a range of devices.
 The user can easily find the instructions on how the quiz works at the top of the page, as well as the contact form to provide any feedback or comments regarding the website.
-After completing the quiz, a persistent leadboard of upto 5 highscores is displayed to encourage light hearted competition between friends and family or to encourage self improvement.
-The user then has the option to start a 'New Game' where a new username can be asigned for the player, to 'Retry' to better their current scores or to view the current highscores.
+After completing the quiz, a persistent scoreboard of up to 5 highscores is displayed to encourage light hearted competition between friends and family or to encourage self-improvement.
+The user then has the option to start a 'New Game' where a new username can be assigned for the player, to 'Retry' to better their current scores or to view the current highscores.

 ## Existing Features